 - 20.25.
-Where possible a DCA should be sent as the primary and only response to a Category 3 calls. - 20.26.
+Where possible a DCA should be sent as the primary and only response to a Category 3 call unless the call is for a deceased patient that requires recognition of life extinct (ROLE), in this instance an SRV should be utilised.
+Please see Appendix 1 and section Calls to Patients who are triaged as "Obviously Deceased" - 20.26.
 An SRV should be sent to a Category 3 call if there is no DCA available to attend.
 No patient should be left waiting unnecessarily.
 The dispatch function should also consider the suitability of a falls trained CFR as the only resource to a faller with either suspected minor injury or non-Injury. - 20.27.
-Advanced Paramedic Practitioners should be monitoring the C3 waiting incidents to consider self-allocation to patients who are likely to be non-conveyed. - 20.28.
-Deployment to Category 4 Incidents (Non-Emergency Calls) - 20.29.
-The aim should be to task a DCA or UTV (if deemed appropriate and/or clinically reviewed by a clinician) as the primary and only response to a Category 4 incident. - 20.30.
+Paramedic Practitioners should be monitoring the C3 waiting incidents to consider self-allocation to patients who are likely to be non-conveyed.

+20.28.
+Deployment to Category 4 Incidents

+- 20.29.
+The aim should be to task a DCA or NET Vehicle (if deemed appropriate and/or clinically reviewed by a clinician) as the primary and only response to a Category 4 incident. - 20.30.
 C4 calls will be considered for allocation alongside C3 calls to avoid them going out of ARP standards.
 This should only be considered when the C4 call is older than outstanding C3s. - 20.31.
 For example, a C3 call has been unassigned for 30 minutes and a C4 call has been unassigned for 2 hours, the C4 should be considered for allocation first to reduce clinical risk. - 20.32.
 It should not be routinely necessary to assign an SRV to a Category 4 incident. - 20.33.
-Due to the low numbers of Category 4 incidents received in SECAmb, many of these patients are waiting excessively over the 3-hour ARP standard and often double breaching.
+Due to the low numbers of Category 4 incidents received in SECAmb, many of these patients are waiting excessively over 3-hour ARP standard and often double breaching.
 This places a greater clinical risk to these cohort of patients when waiting unreasonable amounts of time for a response.
-Any concerns should be discussed with a clinician via the inline clinical support function.
+Any concerns should be discussed with the Clinical Safety Navigator.